styfle/Basic-Wars/readme.md

 Todo List
 ---------
-* Definitely need some royalty-free sprites soon (soldier, tank, plane)
 * Attack damage should be randomized (like a dice roll for board game)
-* Add a view with the instructions on how to play
 * Embed images/sounds in jar archive to make distribution easier (one file)
 * Resize cells/sprites on the fly when the window/frame changes sizes
 * Maybe make the map bigger than the screen and provide "panning" the view